Is German a Hard Language to Learn? Reveling All Myths & Tips

 Pronunciation

-Simple pronunciation but has many borrowed words.
+Simple pronunciation, but it has many borrowed words.

 It is Phonetic but has some complex compound words.